ethereum/go-ethereum/docs/developers/evm-tracing/live-tracing.md

 ./build/bin/geth --syncmode full --vmtrace supply --vmtrace.jsonconfig '{"path": "output"}'
 ```

-Geth will start full-syncing and right away the tracer will emit supply changes of each block to files a directory.
+Geth will start full-syncing and right away the tracer will emit supply changes of each block to files inside the given directory.
 The path to this directory must be configured via the `--vmtrace.jsonconfig` flag as demonstrated above.

 ### Config